 • infectious diseases of the mother during pregnancy;

-• smoking and alcohol abuse by the mother or father;
+• smoking and alcohol abuse on the part of the mother or father;

 • taking certain medications during pregnancy (some antibiotics, lithium preparations, phenobarbital, insulin, etc.);